pertusa/programming2/introduction/introduction.md

 ### 4. Compilation and error correction

-A compiler interprets or converts source code into a program that the computer can execute.
+A compiler interprets or converts source code into a program that the computer can run.
 In most cases, after writing code we can get some compilation errors.
 These errors must be corrected and the code should be rewritten and compiled until no more errors occur.

 There are two types of errors: compilation errors, which prevent generating an executable, and compilation _warnings_, which allow us to generate the executable but warn us that something may be wrong.
 It is convenient to fix all _warnings_, since many times they indicate that something is not right and ends up producing errors during the next stage, the execution of the program.